 The Bear Cult

-It was believed that the bear would reborn in Sáiva, one of the otherworlds after death.
+It was believed that the bear would be reborn in Sáiva, one of the otherworlds after death.
 And there, he would talk to his fellows saying how good it was to be honoured by humans and feasted upon.

 Bear Graves, Spildra - The carbon dating positions the bear skeletons between 1000 and 1300 AD.